 After the pre-selection each team will be appointed with a BearingPoint coach, who will support you with the preparation of your presentation.
 He or she will provide you with individual tips on how you can present your idea in a promising way and can advise you how to shape the content of your presentation.

-The final presentation will take place on 5th May 2017.
+The final presentation will take place on May 4th, 2018 in Berlin.

 What is the jury looking for?